ITU-BDSA2024-GROUP2/Chirp/docs/report.md

 **Running _Chirp!_ locally**

-1. Clone the repository by running the following command `git clone https://github.com/ITU-BDSA2024-GROUP2/Chirp.git`
+1. Clone the repository by running the following command: `git clone https://github.com/ITU-BDSA2024-GROUP2/Chirp.git`

 2. Setup program secrets.

     2.1.
-Go to the root of the project `/Chirp`
+Go to the root of the project: `/Chirp`

     2.2.
 Type the following commands: